-6. Downward revaluations
+6. Revaluations

 The Council values its dwellings every year using the Existing Use Value for Social Housing basis.
-In 2015/16, the valuation process resulted in a charge to the HRA of £12.049m, as shown below:
+During the financial year, the valuation process resulted in a credit to the HRA of £32.077m relating to the reversal of previous losses (2015/16: a charge of £12.049m), as shown below: